Choosing eye masks for dry eyes

 Dry eye syndrome can also lead to inflammation and may cause long-term damage, including scarring on the surface of the eyes.

 If you’re experiencing symptoms of dry eye, it’s important to see your eye doctor right away.
-These symptoms can also be caused by the result of an eye infection or other eye conditions.
+These symptoms could also be caused by an eye infection or other eye conditions.

 There are a variety of treatments for dry eyes.
-For example, your eye doctor may prescribe eye drops or even punctal plugs — devices placed in your tear ducts to slow the draining of tears.
-They may even recommend an in-office treatment.
+For example, your eye doctor may prescribe eye drops or punctal plugs — devices placed in your tear ducts to slow the draining of tears.
+They may also recommend an in-office treatment.

 There also are a number of dry eye home remedies your eye care professional may suggest.
 For example, it may help to take frequent breaks from screens, use a humidifier and wear a dry eye mask to soothe your eyes.